Board Members

 Medha Guru

-Medha is currently pursuing an RMA in Literature and Contested Spaces at the VU and has a special interest in the Environmental Humanities track.
+Medha was pursuing an RMA in Literature and Contested Spaces at the VU and had a special interest in the Environmental Humanities track.
 She has a background in English literature, film studies and philosophy.
-A believer in the interdisciplinarity she hopes to explore connections of Ecofeminism and Life Writing in literature and art.
-She is working as the student assistant at the Environmental Humanities Center.
+A believer in the interdisciplinarity, she hopes to explore connections of Ecofeminism and Life Writing in literature and art.
+She was working as the student assistant at the Environmental Humanities Center.
 Before coming to the VU, she worked as a content writer and art director in the media industry.

 Julia Kantelberg